isomerpages/moe-swisscottagesec/_swiss-experience/PDLP@Swiss Cottage.md

 *   <p style="text-align: justify;"><u>Singapore Citizens</u> students whose gross household income (GHI) is $4,000 and below or whose per capita income (PCI) is $1000 and below, can apply for subsidies via the school.
 Students who are currently on MOE FA and school-based FA need not apply as the subsidies are provided to them automatically.</p>
 *   <p style="text-align: justify;"><u>Permanent residents (PR) and international students (IS)</u> should also approach the school for more information on financial assistance.</p>

+<b><u>Device Management Application (DMA)</u></b>

+<p style="text-align: justify;">In rolling out the PLD, MOE is acutely aware of concerns regarding students’ cyber-wellness.
+The DMA allows the school to manage this by</p>

+*   collecting data on usage by the student, such as the amount of time spent on each application,
+*   monitoring, filtering and limiting the type of websites accessible to the student, and
+*   placing restrictions on students’ screen time in order to prevent cyber addiction.

+<p style="text-align: justify;">When you purchase a PLD (iPad), the PLD will be pre-installed with a Device Management Application (DMA) known as Mobile Guardian.
+The DMA has a variety of functions that will support the use of the PLD in the classroom, as well as safeguard students’ cyber-wellness.
+The DMA has 3 main components:</p>

+<p style="text-align: justify;">(a) <b>Classroom Management Service.</b> This enables teachers to actively monitor and control the student’s use of the PLD during lesson time to improve student management and deliver effective teaching.</p>

+<p style="text-align: justify;">(b) <b>Mobile Device Management Service.</b> This facilitates the remote deployment of teaching and learning applications and comes with security patches.
+Schools may also leverage the Mobile Device Management Service to install the school’s teaching and learning resources.</p>

+<p style="text-align: justify;">(c) <b>Usage Management Service</b>.
+This addresses the stress to the student’s eyes from prolonged use and cyber wellness concerns, such as excessive and inappropriate use of the PLD.</p>